Open-source software: Development tools

 In open-source software development, tools are used to support the development of the product and the development process itself.

 Version control systems such as Centralized Version control system (CVCS) and the distributed version control system (DVCS) are examples of tools, often open source, that help manage the source code files and the changes to those files for a software project in order to foster collaboration.
 CVCS are centralized with a central repository while DVCS are decentralized and have a local repository for every user.
 Concurrent Versions System (CVS) and later Subversion (SVN) are examples of CVCS, whereas Git is a DVCS and the most widely used version control software.
-The repositories are hosted and published on source-code-hosting facilities such as GitHub.
+The repositories are hosted and published on source-code-hosting facilities such as GitHub or Gitlab.

 Open-source projects use utilities such as issue trackers to organize open-source software development.
 Commonly used bug trackers include Bugzilla and Redmine.

 Tools such as mailing lists and IRC provide means of coordination and discussion of bugs among developers.
 Project web pages, wiki pages, roadmap lists and newsgroups allow for the distribution of project information that focuses on end users.